Emperor Xian of Han — Struggle, and Compromise of the Last Emperor of the Han Dynasty

 Liu Xie's Life as A Great Doctor

-After Liu Xie, Emperor Xian of Han, having forced to give up the great empire that his brilliant ancestors built and flourished, he was demoted as Duke Shanyang, with a small city as his fief.
+After Liu Xie, Emperor Xian of Han, having forced to give up the great empire that his brilliant ancestors built and flourished, he was demoted to Duke Shanyang, with a small city as his fief.

 He and his wife, the daughter of Lord Cao Cao, lived a peaceful life for another 14 years.
 They were very generous, and helpful, had reigned this fief well, and gained civilians’ respect and love.

 Liu Xie let go of everything, and started his simple life as a doctor, using the medical skills that he learned from the royal palace before.